weakish/docs-en/views/leanengine_webhosting_guide-java.md

 Your project has to follow the following structure to be recognized by LeanEngine and operate properly.

-LeanEngine Java operating environment is constructed by Maven.
+LeanEngine Java environment is constructed by Maven.
 For this reason, the {{fullName}} project must contain `$PROJECT_DIR/pom.xml`, this file is the startup file for the whole project.
 After construction, LeanEngine will search for an available package under the directory of `$PROJECT_DIR/target`.

 * WAR：If your project is zipped into a WAR file, LeanEngine will put it into Servlet container (currently Jetty 9.x) to operate.